tranhlok/bank-balance/README.md

 - **Maven 4.0** or higher: Required for managing the project's build.
 Download and installation instructions can be found on the [Apache Maven Project website](https://maven.apache.org/).

 ### Clone the Repository
 To start, clone the project repository from GitHub to your local machine.
-Replace `yourusername` and `yourprojectname` with the appropriate repository details:

 ```bash
 git clone https://github.com/codescreen/CodeScreen_khqojgsd.git